russmckendrick/blog/content/posts/2021-10-30-managing-python-on-macos-monterey/index.md

 ```
 {{< /terminal >}}

-This was a massive improvment on last years experience as it was far from a smooth day one experience, so props to pyenv and Homebrew teams 👍
+This was a massive improvement on last years experience as it was far from smooth on day one, so props to pyenv and Homebrew teams 👍